 How can businesses and governments tackle these challenges and ensure that AI will benefit society as a whole?
 A few of the ideas outlined in the white paper are that leaders should:

 · Make the education ecosystem more responsive to emerging needs.
 In particular, they should develop policies for early childhood and lifelong learning, update curricula, provide early exposure to the workplace (for example, through internships, mentoring, and access to employer networks), and promote digital fluency.

 · Adapt how work formats are regulated and social protections are provided.
 Employment law and regulatory classifications must be reformed to better accommodate independent workers.
 Workers will need to be enjoy social coverage while they navigate from job to job.
 And employers will have to develop the capability to engage with talent in new ways, including by tapping into freelance communities and embarking on more collaborative ways of working.

 Although it has not yet been proven that the downside risks of AI adoption will outweigh the known benefits, one thing is certain: understanding AI’s potential and risks and reconsidering the educational and work ecosystems in light of the technological revolution is the beginning, not the end of the process of building sustainable companies and societies.
 In this journey, business, governments, experts, academia, and other concerned stakeholder must adopt a truly collaborative approach to find solutions.

-– The above was originally posted on my linkedin site here
+– Article originally posted on my linkedin site here